Jabar Sharza: HIFK

 On 21 July 2019, newly promoted Finnish Veikkausliiga club HIFK announced, that they had signed a 1.5-year contract with Sharza.

 Persela Lamongan

 On 25 September 2021, Sharza signed a one-year contract with Indonesian Liga 1 club Persela Lamongan on a free transfer.
 On 3 October, Sharza made his first league debut in a 3–0 loss against Arema as a substitute for Riyatno Abiyoso in the 74th minute at the Gelora Bung Karno Madya Stadium.
 On 16 October, Sharza scored his first goal for Persela against Madura United in the 55th minute at the Maguwoharjo Stadium, Sleman.

+Return to Brønshøj

+After two years in Swedish football, Sharza returned to Brønshøj Boldklub in March 2024.

 International career

 Sharza was called up in January for the national team of Afghanistan.
-He made his debut for Afghanistan in a friendly 2–1 win over Singapore on 23 March 2017.He then made a second appearance for Afghanistan which happened to be against Cambodia and helped them win 2-1 by scoring twice in the first half.
+He made his debut for Afghanistan in a friendly 2–1 win over Singapore on 23 March 2017.
+He then made a second appearance for Afghanistan which happened to be against Cambodia and helped them win 2–1 by scoring twice in the first half.

+On 12 October 2023, Sharza scored the only goal in a 1–0 win against Mongolia in the 2026 FIFA World Cup qualifiers.